Updated June 18, 2026

 Ultimately, by combining behavioral data with consistent testing, your ad content will get sharper, more intentional, and more aligned with customer needs.

 Some formats naturally get longer watch times since they feel native to how people already consume content.
+They also tend to respect the duration limits viewers told us about: with 81% unwilling to go past 15 minutes, the formats that win are the ones built to deliver value fast.
 These include:

 Experiment with different visual formats.

-Today, viewers have little patience for anything that sounds, moves, and feels like an ad.
+Today, viewers have little patience for anything that sounds, moves, and feels like an ad — or for anything that runs longer than it needs to.
 Accordingly, brands must rethink their approach to video content from the ground up.
-Authentic storytelling, strong hooks, seamless product integration, and data-driven changes all play a role in keeping viewers engaged from the first second to the last.
-The formats that work best, such as short-form videos and story-driven mini-series, are effective because they spotlight the viewer’s experience rather than the brand’s agenda.
+Authentic storytelling, strong hooks, seamless product integration, right-sized length, and data-driven changes all play a role in keeping viewers engaged from the first second to the last.
+The formats that work best, such as short-form videos and story-driven mini-series, are effective because they spotlight the viewer's experience rather than the brand's agenda — and because they fit the watch.

 The takeaway?
-If your video ads feel real, relevant, and worth someone’s time, they won’t get skipped.
-They’ll get watched, which means viewers will remember your brand.
+Brands don't just need to earn the watch — they need to fit it.
+If your video ads feel real, relevant, and worth someone's time — and no longer than they need to be — they won't get skipped.
+They'll get watched, which means viewers will remember your brand.